SergioCoboLopez/Workshop_ESA/docs/GoldSim_Models/Model_1_Instructions.md

 **Data definition**: 30000 l

-Go back to the Tank and type 'Tank_capacity' in the upper bound box.
-You might think you could just type 30000 l in the upper bound box.
-However, if you had several tanks all with the same capacity, it would be very tedious to change every upper bound individually.
-Also, you would be more likely to make a mistake.
+Return to the Tank and type 'Tank_capacity' in the 'upper bound' box.
+You might think you could have just typed '30000 l' in the 'upper bound' box.
+And you are right.
+However, imagine you had a more complex model with, say, five tanks, all with the same capacity.
+In that scenario, changing every upper bound would be a tedious task and could potentially lead to mistakes.
+Therefore, typing 'Tank_capacity' is a much easier and safer option.

 ![Figure](../figures/Instructions_Model1_tank.png)

-### Step 2 - Pour water into the tank
+### 3 - Pour water into the tank

 Now we model the hose that fills the tank with water.
 We do this in four substeps: